 — Welsh Government official, DHCW Public Accountability Meeting, January 2026

 Zero benefit.
-From hundreds of millions of pounds of public investment.
+From over GBP 200 million in identifiable programme costs.
 The Welsh Government's own representative said it.
 On the record.

 Labour appointed this CEO.
 Labour retained this CEO.
-Labour continues to retain this CEO — even after every programme she oversees has been escalated to the highest tier of intervention, even after she admitted she cannot demonstrate the return on the public's investment, and even after the Welsh Government's own official contemplated the possibility that some of those programmes may deliver nothing at all.
+Labour continues to retain this CEO — even after every programme she oversees has been escalated to Level 3 intervention, even after she admitted she cannot demonstrate the return on the public's investment, and even after the Welsh Government's own official contemplated the possibility that some of those programmes may deliver nothing at all.

 Here is the chain that no party leader in the Senedd is willing to spell out:

-- All nine of DHCW's major programmes are under the highest tier of government intervention — simultaneously.
+5. All nine of DHCW's major programmes are under Level 3 government intervention (Enhanced Monitoring) — simultaneously.

 No amount of pledging to "bring down waiting times" will succeed if the digital plumbing underneath is broken.
 You cannot reduce waits when the referral system runs on fax machines.
 You cannot improve cancer pathways when the data reporting collapses for half a year.
 You cannot manage a waiting list of three-quarters of a million people with "archaic and fragile IT systems which don't deliver on their promises."